algorandfoundation/docs/docs/get-details/dapps/writing-contracts/beaker.md

 ## external

 To provide a method that can be invoked by an application call transaction, Beaker provides the `external` decorator.
-This instructs the framework to expose the method publicy for incoming transactions.
+This instructs the framework to expose the method publicly for incoming transactions.
 The method is then defined with its required [method signature](/docs/get-details/dapps/smart-contracts/ABI/#methods), where the parameter types in the method signature describe the input types and output type.
 These types of the arguments must be valid ABI data types, using [PyTeal's ABI](https://pyteal.readthedocs.io/en/stable/abi.html) package.
 Arguments and output types are optional, omitting any arguments is perfectly valid.

-!!! note:
+!!! note
     Note that input types come first, and if a value is returned it should be denoted in the method signature at the end using the notation `*, output: abi.ValidABIType`, which provides a variable to write the output into.

 <!-- ===BEAKER_HANDLERS_DIRECT=== -->
 ```python